ZigaForm version 5.7.6

 CHLORINE BLEACH

-Chlorine bleach is the best choice for removing dye stains, and some organic stains such as grape juice and tea stains.
+Chlorine bleaching process is the best choice for removing dye stains, and some organic stains such as grape juice and tea stains.

 OXALIC ACID